 3. Backboard Material

-The backboard material is another important factor when selecting a basketball hoop.
+The backboard material is another important factor when selecting an in-ground basketball hoop.
 In fact, it might be the single most important factor to consider.

 You have three choices when it comes to backboard material: polycarbonate, tempered glass, and acrylic.
-Acrylic is less common for home hoops, and is mostly used in nicer parks.
+Acrylic is less common as a home backboard, and is mostly used in nicer parks.

 Polycarbonate backboards, which are generally found on the cheapest hoops, aren’t very “bouncy”.
 They have weak and flat bounce characteristics, meaning the ball just kind of falls when it hits the backboard.